streamingfast/firehose-docs/architecture/data-flow.md

 * The Firehose gRPC Server component then joins and returns the block data to its consumers.
 * _Tradeoffs and benefits are presented for how data is stored and how it flows from the instrumented blockchain nodes through Firehose._

-## Extractor Data Flow
+## Reader Data Flow

-### Deepmind Instrumentation
+### Firehose Instrumentation

 Firehose begins at the instrumentation conducted on nodes for targeted blockchains.

-The instrumentation itself is called StreamingFast Deepmind.
-Deepmind is an augmentation to the target blockchain node's source code.
-The augmentation is placed at the points where the critical block and transaction processing occurs.
+The instrumentation itself is called Firehose Instrumentation and generate Firehose Logs.
+Firehose instrumentation is an augmentation to the target blockchain node's source code.
+The instrumentation is placed within the node where blockchain state synchronization happen, when the chain receives block from the P2P network and execute the transactions it contains locally to update its internal global state.

-{% hint style="info" %}
-_Note: StreamingFast Deepmind instrumentation is currently available for Geth, OpenEthereum, Solana, and a few other blockchains._
-{% endhint %}

-### Deepmind Data Output
+### Firehose Logs

-StreamingFast Deepmind Instrumentation outputs small chunks of data using a simple text-based protocol over the operating system's standard output pipe.
+Firehose logs outputs small chunks of data processed using a simple text-based protocol over the operating system's standard output pipe.

-{% hint style="success" %}
-_Tip: The StreamingFast simple text-based protocol provides simplicity, performance boosts, and reliability._
-{% endhint %}

-### Deepmind Data Messages
+### Firehose Logs Messages

-The Deepmind Instrumentation works with block data event messages.
-The six types of block data event messages include:
+The Firehose Logs are specific for each blockchain although quite similar from one chain to another.
+There is no standardized format today, each chain implemented it's own format.
+The Firehose logs are usually modeled using "events" for example:

 * `START BLOCK`
 * `START TRANSACTION`